 2. Simply use a small, high quality slicker brush and use it to brush towards the growth of the coat, not against it.
 Do not go over the same spot more than 3 times with a slicker, as the pins may irritate their skin.
 Work through the entire coat, the dense pins of the slicker will break apart mats as you brush.

-4. If you're having difficulty getting through some mats, try bathing your dog and applying a dematting conditioner directly to the mats, and letting it stand for 5 minutes before rinsing.
+4. If you’re having difficulty getting through some mats, try bathing your dog and applying a dematting conditioner directly to the tangled area, and letting it stand for 5 minutes before rinsing.
 Towel dry your dog, and while still slightly damp attempt to brush out with a slicker brush.

 5. If the mats are still too thick or causing pain, you have reached the point of no return.
 Ask your groomer to shave out the matted area or simple have them do a kennel cut / shave down.

 6. Use a slicker brush every 3 days to keep them clear of any future mats, and pay close attention to the groin, armpits, and where they wear a collar or harness.